sihyeokpark/dimi6/README.md

 # Dimi6
-Point system for Korea Media High School first grader of class 6
+This is a point system for Korea Media High School first grader of class 6.
+My class wanted a point system for class activities so I made it with Next.js.
+## Technologies Used
+### Next.js
+- SQLite
+- JWT

 ![Dimi6](./a.png)